oliversinan/minimal-mistakes/_posts/2017-09-18-intro-to-jekyll-on-github-pages.md

 ```
 2017-09-18-intro-to-jekyll-on-github-pages.md
 ```
 The style of the files in the `_posts` directory has already been specified at the bottom of our `_config.yml` file.
-This is called the Front End Layout and saves us from repeating the same layout choices in every posts.
+This is called the Front Matter Layout and saves us from repeating the same layout choices in every posts.

 The following code shows an example post defining categories, tags and a little text to display.
 ```yaml